mohamedtalaat172002/CompanyEmployeeApi/README.md

 - **Invalid Request Handling**: Manages and responds to invalid requests effectively, handling the exception in a better way than throwing try and catch everywhere in the project.

+-  **CRUD Operations**: Enables Create, Read, Update, and Delete operations for efficient management of employee data.

+   Collection of Companies: Users can add a collection of companies in one request

+   Company with Employees: Allows the creation of a company entity with its associated employees in a single request, reducing the number of API calls required.

 ## Contact Information
 For questions, mail [Mohamed Talaat](mailto:mohamedtalaat172002@gmail.com).